sjtalkar/milestone2_waterwells_deepnote/doc/assets/well_completion.md

 completion reports data are automatically downloaded from the [California Well Completion Reports](https://data.cnra.ca.gov/dataset/well-completion-reports) page, when running the `/eda/well_completion.ipynb` notebook.
-The missing elevation data were downloaded using API but are provided prepackaged in [a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data).
+The missing elevation data were downloaded using API but are provided prepackaged in an AWS S3 bucket (which is publicly available).
 These data are  also automatically downloaded.
 Please refer to the [How to Download the Datasets?](doc/assets/download.md) documentation for more details.

 ### Original API download of elevation data
 The elevation data were collected using APIs from the